Cookie Policy

 2. Why Machestra Uses Cookies

-Machestra uses cookies only for authentication and security purposes.
+Machestra uses cookies for two purposes:

 3. Cookie Inventory